A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Observational Results

 \subsection{The effect of compressibility and heliocentric distance over the energy cascade rates}

-Figure \ref{bineados} shows the bin-average of the absolute value of the energy cascade rate as a function of (a) the compressibility and (b) the heliocentric distance.
-It is worth mentioning that we group events according to these magnitudes and then, we segment and sort data values into bins.
-Finally, we took the average of each bin.
-In Fig.~\ref{bineados} (a) the colorbar corresponds to $\langle|r|\rangle$ and in Fig.~\ref{bineados} (b) the colorbar corresponds to the compressibility.
+Figure \ref{bineados} shows the bin-average absolute value of the energy cascade rate components as a function of (a) the compressibility and (b) the heliocentric distance.
+It is worth mentioning that we group events according to these two magnitudes and then, we segment and sort data values into bins.
+Finally, we took the average value of each bin.
+Moreover, in Fig.~\ref{bineados} (a) the colorbar corresponds to $\langle|r|\rangle$ and in Fig.~\ref{bineados} (b) the colorbar corresponds to the compressibility.
 In particular, we compared the behavior of the total expression of the compressible cascade, the compressible components, and the incompressible cascade.
 We reported the standard error as the error bars.
 Figure \ref{bineados} summarizes the results seen in previous Figs.~\ref{R_total_INC_grid}-\ref{Compresibilidad_2_1_inc}.

-As we discussed previously, we notice that as we approach to the Sun, the absolute value of the compressible energy cascade rate increases.
-Also, as the level of compressibility increases in the solar wind, there is an important increment of the compressible energy cascade, approximately one order of magnitude.
+As we discussed previously (in Figure \ref{R_2_1_inc_grid}), we notice that as we approach to the Sun, the absolute value of the compressible energy cascade rate increases.
+Also, as the level of compressibility increases in the solar wind (see Figure \ref{Compresibilidad_2_1_inc}), there is an important increase of the \ADD{absolute value of the} compressible energy cascade, approximately one order of magnitude.
 In the case of the incompressible cascade rate, the increment of the rate is less relevant compared to the compressible one.
 It is worth mentioning that, there is a clear relation between the compressibility and the distance to the Sun: as we travel away from the Sun, the larger the level of compressibility is.
 Interestingly, here we show that, on average, $\langle|\varepsilon_{2C}^{SS}|\rangle > \langle|\varepsilon_{2C}^{AS}|\rangle$ since $76\%$ of the events satisfy this condition.